Newhaven Lifeboat Station

-The station currently operates a All-weather lifeboat, David and Elizabeth Acland (ON 1243), on station since 1999, and a Inshore lifeboat, Elaine McLeod Scott (D-812), on station since 2024.
+The station currently operates a All-weather lifeboat, 17-21 David and Elizabeth Acland (ON 1243), on station since 1999, and a Inshore lifeboat, Elaine McLeod Scott (D-812), on station since 2024.

-Location

-Newhaven lifeboat station is situated on the west bank of the River Ouse within the Port of Newhaven, which is one of only two navigable harbours between the Isle of Wight to the west and Dover to the east.
-The Port of Newhaven is a busy commercial port with a ferry terminal.
-The harbour opens out onto the English Channel, one of the busiest stretches of waterway in the world.

 History

-Newhaven’s first lifeboat was established in 1803 when a lifeboat which had been built to a design by Henry Greathead, the pioneering rescue lifeboat builder from South Shields, was placed on station in the town.
+Newhaven’s first lifeboat was established in 1803, when a lifeboat which had been built by Henry Greathead, the pioneering rescue lifeboat builder from South Shields, was placed on station in the town.
 The boat was 22-feet long, and was 6-oared.
 The lifeboat was funded partly by a donation from Lloyd's of London, and the rest from locally raised donations.

-The lifeboat was one of 31 of this type of lifeboat built by Greathead from his design of 1789 known as the Original.
-This type of lifeboat was designed to work in the shallow waters off the east coast of England, but in small and open harbours like Newhaven, the Greathead-class boats were not popular because of their weight and the large number of crew needed to man them.
+The lifeboat was one of 31 of this type built by Greathead, from his design of 1789 known as the Original.
+This type of lifeboat was designed to work in the shallow waters off the east coast of England, but in small and open harbours like Newhaven, the Greathead-class boats were not popular because of their weight and the large number of crew needed.
 This may have been the case at Newhaven, as no record can be found that the boat was ever launched to a service.
-In 1809 the boat was taken from the station and sent to Brighton.